 Depending on how the H1B petition was filed like Consular Processing or Chang of Status, you may need to get visa stamping done to start working from October 1st.
 If your H1B petition was filed as Change of Status(COS) and it was approved with I-94, then you do not need to travel out of the country.
 You can start to work from October 1st without leaving the country.

-If your H1B was filed as Consular Processing, because you are currently outside of US or you wanted flexibility, then you need to get US visa stamping done in passport at a US consulate and enter US on H1B visa to work in the US.
+If your H1B was filed as Consular Processing, because you are currently outside of US or you wanted flexibility, then you need to get US visa stamping done in your passport at a US consulate and enter US on H1B visa to work in the US.
+The above sample H1B approval notice was filed as Consular Processing.
 Let’s look at that step now.

 Step 6 : H1B Visa Stamping at US Consulate